Friday, January 4

 I woke at 4:30 am for an early morning reconnaissance mission up Interstate 5.
 When I reached the exit where we had been forced to turn around the day before and found that the roadblock had been removed, I concluded that the road was open and turned around.
 When I got back to the hotel, we roused the boys and departed Redding with no breakfast.

 We hit the first snow as we ascended near Mount Shasta.
 About this time we noticed that we had acquired a small crack in the windshield on the passenger side.
 At first it wasn’t visible from the inside, but as we climbed we watched the crack grow!
 While we watched over a thirty second span, it stretched at least two more inches towards the center of the windshield.
 I turned down the defrost and it seemed to stop for the moment.
-It would continue to grow in fits and starts throughout the day whenever there were major differences in the inside and outside temperatures.
+It would continue to grow in fits and starts throughout the day whenever there were major differences in the inside and outside temperatures and later replace the windshield with the help of the autoglasstec services which specialize in this.

 We had not put on the chains but we wouldn’t need them yet.
 A snow plow was less than half a mile ahead of us and when we reached what appeared to be the summit, he exited and headed back down from whence we came.
 At the same time, a snow plow from the other direction turned around at the same exit and blazed a trail for us going down.